Mantavya21/iterative-numerical-method-visualizer/README.md

 **Technology Stack:**
 1) Frontend: Vanilla HTML5, CSS3, JavaScript (ES6)
-2) Canvas Rendering: Native HTML5 <canvas> API (No heavy charting libraries)
+2) Canvas Rendering: Native HTML5 <canvas> API
-3) Mathematics: Math.js (Utilized strictly for safe string parsing and symbolic differentiation)
+3) Mathematics: Math.js

 **How to use the visualizer:**
 1) Clone the repository: